Wildlife of the Channel Islands of California: Food chain

 The lowest on the food chain are the plants.
-Deer mice and small vermin follow, along with insects, lizards, and small birds, mammals and fish, like the spotted skunk.
+Deer mice and small vermin, like the spotted skunk, follow, along with insects, lizards, and small birds, mammals and fish.

-The predatory animals include sharks, orcas(the apex predator), eagles, and foxes.
+The predatory animals include sharks, orcas (an apex predator), eagles, and foxes.

 The island fox eats fruits, insects, birds, eggs, crabs, lizards, and small mammals, including deer mice.

 Land mammals

 Native

 There are only three native land mammals on the archipelago: The island deer mouse, the island spotted skunk, and the island fox.

 Deer mouse

 The deer mouse exists on all five islands.
 It can survive in conditions with a significant lack of fresh water, for example, Santa Barbara and Anacapa islands, the two Channel Islands without rivers.

 Spotted skunk

-The spotted skunk is only confirmed to exist on two islands: Santa Cruz Island and Santa Rosa Island.
-It used to be confirmed to exist on a third island, San Miguel Island, but is now presumed, but not confirmed, extinct.
-Santa Cruz Island houses a fair skunk number, but, however, Santa Rosa Island is home to over three thousand skunks.
+The spotted skunk is only confirmed to exist on Santa Cruz Island and Santa Rosa Island.
+It used to be confirmed to exist on a third island, San Miguel Island, but is now presumed, but not confirmed, extirpated from there.
+Santa Cruz Island houses some skunks, however, Santa Rosa Island is home to over three thousand.